menu

 lanai cathedrals dive depth

-The Cathedrals, a bucket list scuba diving site, is situated between the islands of Maui and Lanai.
-It’s an unreal dive that features striking lava rock formations, really fun swim-throughs, and vibrant, healthy marine life.
+Scuba diving the Lanai Cathedrals in Maui is a bucket list activity!
+The Cathedrals site is situated between the islands of Maui and Lanai, and has a dive depth of 35-75 feet.
+It’s an ethereal dive experience with striking lava rock formations, really fun swim-throughs, and vibrant, healthy marine life.
 Humpback whales singing?
 Check.
 Hawaiian spinner dolphins?
 Check.
 Sharks and rays?
 Check!

 In this guide to scuba diving the Lanai Cathedrals, we’ll explore the physical specs of scuba diving at the Cathedrals, including depth, currents, and visibility.
 We’ll also talk about the diverse, mesmerizing marine life at the Cathedrals, from colorful tropical fish to glowing, alien invertebrates to megafauna like whales and dolphins!